The 15 Best Pizzas In Brisbane

 This restaurant champions authentically Italian flavours and there is nothing pseudo-traditional about the food that is on offer.
 This is definitely one to watch and undoubtedly one to try.

-And is you’re wondering, Yes.
+And if you’re wondering, Yes.
 Gemelli is the Brisbane outpost of the popular Broadbeach venue, Gemelli Italian.
-In fact, ther are a number of eateries related to the Gemelli chain dotted area the Gold Coast, including Gemellini, Roy’s and Bar Tano.
+In fact, there are a number of eateries related to the Gemelli chain dotted around the Gold Coast, including Gemellini, Roy’s and Bar Tano.
 And they are all worth checking out.

 Pizzantica